7 Ways to Export WiFi Profile With Password on Windows

 5. WiFi Password Revealer

-This tool is by Magical Jelly Bean, the developer behind the famous Windows product key revealer.
-It can export WiFi profile data, however, the drawback is WiFi profiles cannot be imported back into Windows through the program.
+Developed by Magical Jelly Bean—the team behind the famous Windows product key revealer—this tool can export WiFi profile data.
+Its main limitation is that it cannot import profiles back into Windows.

 Download WiFi Password Revealer